Inchkeith: Rough Wooing, Reformation, and the 17th century

 After the end of the war of the Rough Wooing, the island was occupied by the French, under Mary of Guise, during her period as the Regent of Scotland between 1554 and 1560.
 The old English fortifications were further strengthened by the Scots and French, who under D’Essé built a larger and stronger fort.
-The works were directed by the Italian architect and military engineer Lorenzo Pomarelli.
+The works may have been directed by the Italian architect and military engineer Lorenzo Pomarelli.
 Accounts for this rebuilding written in French survive with the names of the Scottish craftsmen and women who worked there in 1555.
 The French-born gunner and carpenter Andrew Mansioun supervised a team of twenty three horses on the island.
 Further construction work in 1558 was supervised by the master of work, William MacDowall.

 During the siege of Leith, the English commander Grey of Wilton obtained a description of the fortress as it stood on 17 April 1560.
 The wall and rampart was 30 feet thick, being 14 feet of stone behind 16 feet of earth.
 There were 140 French soldiers with 70 women, boys and labourers.
 As the English admiral William Wynter was trying to blockade the island and cut off supplies, the garrison was eating oysters and periwinkles gathered at low water and fish caught with angling rods.
 Grey of Wilton thought he could capture the island with 600 men and 10 cannons but was worried that he could not guarantee to support the force on the island once landed if he was attacked elsewhere.
-After the peace of the Treaty of Edinburgh in September 1560, the English diplomat noted Thomas Randolph noted that Captain Lucinet and his French garrison remained on Inchkeith, but there were now more women than men, and Edinburgh wits called the island "l'Isle des Femmes."
+After the peace of the Treaty of Edinburgh in September 1560, the English diplomat Thomas Randolph noted that Captain Lucinet and his French garrison remained on Inchkeith, but there were now more women than men, and Edinburgh was called the island "l'Isle des Femmes."